laminesunga/3-tier-arch-aws-cloudformation/RM.md

 Deploy Bastion Host

-This is a special-purpose instance that is used to securely access and manage other instances within a private network.
-We could also using Ansible to sacale and automate.
+This is an instance that is used to securely access and manage other instances within a private network.
+We could also use Ansible to sacale and automate.

 * Deploy the EC2 Bastion Host in the third public subnet
 * EC2 Securit Group allows SSH inbound from your local IP address.